jlengstorf/lengstorf.com/content/drafts/labels.md

 ## The Difference Between Doing a Thing and Being a Thing

-At this point it's probably safe to say I've offended CrossFitters, conservatives, Christians, digital nomads, the startup crowd, and several other groups.
+At this point it's probably safe to say I've offended — among others — CrossFitters, Christians, digital nomads, and the startup crowd.

-But if I've offended you (and you didn't close this tab in anger already), allow me to make an important distinction in this argument.
+But if I've offended you (and you didn't close this tab in anger already), allow me to draw an important distinction before you assume I'm saying CrossFit, Christianity, or location independence are bad things.

 **There is a _huge_ difference between "doing a thing" and "being a thing".**